bormaxi8080/osint-timeline/DRAFT.md

 APKDeepLens is a Python based tool designed to scan Android applications (APK files) for security vulnerabilities.
 It specifically targets the OWASP Top 10 mobile vulnerabilities, providing an easy and efficient way for developers, penetration testers, and security researchers to assess the security posture of Android apps: https://github.com/d78ui98/APKDeepLens

+Webripper Pro is a comprehensive, professional-grade web vulnerability scanner that automates the detection of security flaws in websites.
+It is designed for penetration testers, bug bounty hunters, and security professionals seeking fast, actionable insights into the security posture of web applications: https://github.com/MrpasswordTz/webripper-pro

 ----

 **Universal Search & AI:**